SpoofMAC

 The Hitchhiker's Guide to Online Anonymity

-Most often retailers use your MAC address to deliver targeted advertising.
-However MAC address tracking can also be used for government surveillance.
-For example, documents released by NSA whistleblower Edward Snowden show that the Canadian spying agency CSEC illegally used MAC addresses collected from passengers who connected to the free internet service at a major Canadian airport to track the wireless devices of thousands of ordinary airline passengers for days after they left the terminal.
+Retailers often use MAC address tracking for targeted advertising, but the implications go much further.
+MAC addresses can also be leveraged for government surveillance.
+For example, documents leaked by NSA whistleblower Edward Snowden revealed that Canada's spy agency CSEC illegally used MAC addresses collected from passengers connected to airport Wi-Fi to track thousands of devices for days after users left the airport.

 MAC Address Tracking Countermeasures